 Real leather does not peel nor flake.
 The only exception is if a leather’s urethane finish has been damaged.
 In this case, you’ll notice the … Read more

-Many faux leathers peel or flake.
-However, some brands like LeatherAire® wear more naturally, exposing a fuzzy microfiber that can be stained or painted.
-Many … Read more
+Many faux leathers peel or flake and are not worth repairing.
+However, some brands like LeatherAireĀ® wear more naturally, exposing a fuzzy microfiber fabric that … Read more

 Rub-off is typically caused by wax, silicone, or oil-based conditioning products, which leave a residue that inhibits the pigment’s ability to bond.
 Did you follow … Read more